Ndambia/fir-filter-demo/README.md

 ### What It Does

 The script generates a synthetic multi-component biosignal, intentionally corrupts it with realistic noise (60 Hz powerline, 0.5 Hz baseline drift, random noise), designs and applies an FIR bandpass filter (3–30 Hz), and saves **9 analysis plots** to `filter_demo_plots/`.

+*Note: The script has been recently refactored to use clean, modular plotting helpers and strict constants.*

 ### Signal Components